 The expenses related to the working of a board of directors are evidently termed as ordinary and necessary expenditure of conducting business as per Income Tax rules and are thus deductible.
 A board meeting is specifically meant for company directors.
-It is not a general body meeting where only the shareholders meet; but it is a meeting where the directors discuss about various issues and future prospects of the company.
-The legal responsibilities the board members depend on the nature of the organization, and the jurisdiction.
-Board meeting is organized at a regular interval and is headed by the chairperson of the organization who is also responsible to maintain a formal atmosphere during the meeting.
-It comprises of a fixed number of eligible members (Directors only) and everyone is bound by the rules, regulations and any resolutions that is passed in the meeting.
-The meeting is conducted under the presence of President, Vice President, Treasurer and Secretary.
+It is not a general body meeting where only the shareholders meeting, but it is a meeting where the directors discuss various issues and future prospects of the company.
+The legal responsibilities of the board members depend on the nature of the organization and the jurisdiction.
+The board meeting is organized at a regular interval and is headed by the chairperson of the organization who is also responsible to maintain a formal atmosphere during the meeting.
+It comprises a fixed number of eligible members (Directors only) and everyone is bound by the rules, regulations and any resolutions that are passed in the meeting.
+The meeting is conducted under the presence of President, Vice President, Treasurer, and Secretary.
 Other official members may also be present.
 Recording the Minutes of the Meeting is important.

 In a board meeting, the directors do the following: